3 Big Reasons Why Truck Driver Training Is Worth Pursuing

 Becoming a professional driver in the freight transportation industry might just be one of the best moves a person can make.
 It's a skilled trade that offers a lot of career stability since the need for trucking is massive and only expected to keep growing.

-Just consider that Canada already has roughly 304,000 truck drivers.1 About 200,000 Canadians make their living in Ontario's trucking industry alone.2 But thousands more drivers will be needed all across the country in the coming years.
+Just consider that according to Job Bank data, Canada already has roughly 304,000 truck drivers.
+About 200,000 Canadians make their living in Ontario's trucking industry alone.
+But thousands more drivers will be needed all across the country in the coming years.
 And that doesn't even come close to telling the whole story.
 Check out these three reasons to give a career in truck driving some serious thought:

 1. A Major Shortage of Truck Drivers Is on the Horizon